saminit2/about-me/README.md

 # 💫 About Me
 I'm Salar Amini, a translator and machine learning engineer with a passion for language and technology.
 With 8 years of experience in translation, I specialize in English to Persian and vice versa.
-Over the past 2 years, I've delved into the world of machine learning, working on various projects and honing my skills.
+Over the past 2 years, I've dived into the world of machine learning, working on various projects and honing my skills.

 ## 🌐 Socials
 Connect with me on: